How to make an appointment?

 These are conducted either face to face, via telephone or video; or online via eConsult please state your preference at the time of booking the appointment.

-Please note, that calls may be recorded.
+Please note, that calls may be recorded for training and monitoring purposes.

 The time allocated for each appointment is 10 minutes, but time spent with the patient may vary, depending on their needs.
 Urgent appointments can be booked on the day.
 Children under 16 must be accompanied by an adult, but if a child is unaccompanied by an adult, and is deemed mature enough, the doctor or nurse may agree to see him or her.
 Each patient requires a separate appointment.